Cultural Conflicts in the Covid-19 Era

 When Cultural Conflicts Arise

 Beyond nations, all types of cultures—from states to companies to families—tend to vary from tight to loose.
 Moreover, a sudden threat can lead a culture to tighten up dramatically.
 New York City, for example, thrives on looseness, as seen in its reputation for openness, diversity, and creativity.
 But as the coronavirus threatened to overwhelm the city’s hospitals, New Yorkers quickly tightened up, largely accepting restrictions on their movement.
-Meanwhile, areas that have been less affected by the virus, such as Florida and Wisconsin, have favored looser responses, such as allowing businesses and beaches to stay open.
+Meanwhile, areas that have been less affected by the virus, such as Florida and Wisconsin, favored looser responses, such as allowing businesses and beaches to stay open.

 “When groups with fundamentally different cultural mind-sets meet, conflict abounds,” writes Gelfand in Rule Makers, Rule Breakers.
 Those who lean tight accuse those who lean loose of endangering their lives.
 And those on the loose end accuse those who favor tightening measures of devastating the economy and curbing fundamental American values.